castframework/cast1/mkdocs/docs/tutorials/bondIssuance.md

 ### Registry Notification

-Anytime a new contract is emitted by a factory, you will receive a notification here.
+Anytime a new contract is issued by a factory, you will receive a notification here.

 <div class="froBorder" >
     <div class="explorer" id="froSubRegistryNotification"></div>